Take Action: How can you help with updating Seattle’s Tree Protection Ordinance?

 1) Maintain and strengthen protections for Exceptional Trees – “An exceptional tree is a tree that: 1.
 Is designated as a heritage tree by the City of Seattle; or 2.
 Is rare or exceptional by virtue of its size, species, condition, cultural/historic importance, age, and/or contribution as part of grove of trees “.

 2) Lower the threshold for large exceptional trees to 24 inches diameter at 54 inches high (DBH).

-3) Require removal permits for all trees 6″DBH and larger in all property zones across the city for both developed lots and lots undergoing development.
+3) Require Tree Removal and Replacement Permits for all trees 6″DBH and larger in all property zones across the city for both developed lots and lots undergoing development.

-5) Require all trees 6″ DBH and larger that are removed to be replaced on site or a replacement and maintenance fee be paid to the city.
+4) Require all trees 6″ DBH and larger that are removed to be replaced on site or a replacement fee be paid to the city.

-6) Require 2 week posting and yellow ribbons on trees on site for all permit applications for removal.
-Include on line public posting of applications and permit approvals.
+6) Require 2 week posting on line and on site, and yellow ribbons on trees on site, for all Tree Removal and Replacement permit applications and also permits when issued.

-7) Limit removal of significant trees non-exceptional trees to no more than 2 per year on developed property.
+7) Limit removal of significant non-exceptional trees to no more than 2 trees per 3 years on developed property.

 8) Maintain the prohibition on cutting down trees greater than 6″ DBH on undeveloped lots.

 Additional Reference Material beyond the list linked above: